 Nevertheless, that's made quite a difference in terms of efficiency when you compare to the old DB9 (which chugged out a decidedly old-school 389g/km of CO2 and averaged only 17.2mpg).
 In comparison, the DB11's emissions in V8 form are rated at 230g/km of CO2, while the combined consumption return is rated at 28.5mpg.
 For the V12 version, the figures are 265g/km and 24.8mpg.
 To give you a perspective on just how much of an improvement this represents, we'll tell you that the old 6.0-litre V12 still fitted to the V12 Vantage model manages 19.2mpg on the combined cycle and 343g/km of CO2.

-The founders of this brand, Lionel Martin and Robert Bamford, had a clear vision.
+The founders of Aston Martin, Lionel Martin and Robert Bamford, had a clear vision.
 To create sportscars with a distinctive character.
 Cars built to a high standard, exhilarating to drive and to own.
 Cars with power, beauty and soul.
-Over around 100 years, Aston Martin has made motorcars just that way, building well over 50,000 of them, 80% of which are still in use, cherished, driven and raced by enthusiastic owners all round the world.
+Over around 100 years, this British brand has made motorcars just that way, building nearly 60,000 of them, 80% of which are still in use, cherished, driven and raced by enthusiastic owners all round the world.
 In all of this history though, no model line has been more significant to the future of this marque than this one.

-The DB11 as we've said is the first Aston of the modern era.
-The first to show that the company can now take on its German and Italian rivals head-to-head, wheel-to-wheel.
-Faster, more sporting models will in future follow this one from the Gaydon factory, but arguably, there's nothing quite like a DB11 when it comes to pure GT-style elegance.
+The DB11 was the first Aston of the modern era.
+The first to show that the company could now take on its German and Italian rivals head-to-head, wheel-to-wheel.
+Faster, more sporting models have since followed this one from the Gaydon factory, but arguably, there's nothing quite like a DB11 when it comes to pure GT-style elegance.
 There are certainly quicker, higher-tech or more sharply handling options in the market.
 But when you've miles to put on the clock and want the journey to feel special rather than just effortlessly rapid, it's hard to think of anything much better.